Solete1/WebTech-Marketplace/PRD.md

   3. Babson background picture
   4. Six buttons leading to other pages of the website.

-- Marketplace page for users to purchase the products.
+- Purchase: Marketplace page for users to purchase the products.
   1. Title
   2. Logo
   3. White background